 As a result of COVID-19, the Center was eligible for an accelerated and advance payment pursuant to the Medicare Accelerated Payment Program.
 Recipients may retain the accelerated payments for one year from the date of receipt before recoupment commences, which will be effectuated by a 25% offset of claims payments for 11 months, followed by a 50% offset for the succeeding six months.
 At the end of the 29-month period, interest on the unpaid balance will be assessed at 4% per annum.
-In the year ended December 31, 2020, the Center received advance payments from the Medicare Accelerated Payment Program.
-Advances totaling \$10,218,128 are included in current liabilities and \$24,287,665 are included in long-term liabilities in the accompanying consolidated balance sheet at December 31, 2020.
-In June, 2021, recoupment commenced on the Center's eligible remittances.
-Advances totaling \$21,640,984 are included in current liabilities in the accompanying consolidated balance sheet at December 31, 2021.
+For the year ended December 31, 2020, the Center received advance payments from the Medicare Accelerated Payment Program.
+In June 2021, recoupment commenced on the Center's eligible remittances.
+Advances totaling \$21,640,984 were included in current liabilities in the accompanying consolidated balance sheets at December 31, 2021.
+There were no advances included in liabilities as of December 31, 2022.